norstone-tech/scon/README.md

 =========

 A minimal node module allowing the reading and writing of data in the SCON format.
-The SCON format, created by Aritz J Beobide-Cardinal (ARitz Cracker) and James R Swift, is an extendable binary file format that was created to store data more efficiantly than the popular JSON standard.
+The SCON format, created by Aritz J Beobide-Cardinal (ARitz Cracker) and James R Swift, is an extendable binary file format that was created to store data more efficiently than the popular JSON standard.

 [![NPM Version][npm-image]][npm-url]
 [![NPM Downloads][downloads-image]][downloads-url]